 After a couple hundred years more the Viking Age had come to an end.
 On the other hand Jæren’s wide horizon and the blue sea continued to stimulate and foster seafarers.
 In more recent times the fishing and shipping industries grew rapidly from the 1800s onwards.
 The second row of emigrants from Norway left the port of Stavanger in 1825.
 They were going to America, paving the way for 800,000 other Norwegians in the following hundred years.

-Large scale industrial fishing ports were found in Stavanger and Egersund, providing natural harbours on either end of Jæren.
-The Jærbu (people from Jæren) were not particularly heavy involved in fishing, in contrast to farming.
+There were large scale industrial fishing ports in Stavanger and Egersund, providing natural harbours on either end of Jæren.
+The Jærbu (people from Jæren) did not take a very active part in fishing, in contrast to farming.
 The small harbours we now pass on our hikes on Jæren only have small fishing boats, and the harbours with breakwaters are also quite new.